 North Eastern York County History In Preservation NeyChip

 North Eastern York County History In Preservation or NeyChip was created in January 2016 to research, document and preserve the history of the area that encompasses Northeastern York County.
-With the Manchester Township Historical Society as a mentor, NeyChip was started by Charles Stambaugh.
-Read the story on this creation and vision.
-The website started with material from the successful Mount Wolf Centennial celebration and then it kept growing. and growing.
+With the Manchester Township Historical Society as a mentor.
+NeyChip was started by Charles Stambaugh.
+He is currently the President and webmaster.

 Mount Wolf Civil War Vets.